YuweiUltra/coding-dojo/README.md

 # coding-dojo
-One Hour LeetCode a Day Keeps the Doctor Away
+One LeetCode Test a Day Keeps the Doctor Away